VermiIIi0n/async-tinydb/README.md

 Currently only supports storage events: `write.pre`, `write.post`, `read.pre`, `read.post`, `close`.

 * `write.pre` is called before json dumping, args: `str`(event name), `Storage`, `dict`(data).

 * `write.post` is called after json dumping, args: `str`(event name), `Storage`, `str|bytes`(json str or bytes).
   Only one function can be registered for this event.
 Return non `None` value will be written to the file.

 * `read.pre` is called before json loading, args: `str`(event name), `Storage`, `str|bytes`(json str or bytes).
   Only one function can be registered for this event.
 Return non `None` value will be used as the data.

 * `read.post` is called after json loading, args: `str`(event name), `Storage`, `dict`(data).

 * `close` is called when the storage is closed, args: `str`(event name), `Storage`.

 For `write.pre` and `read.post`, you can directly modify data to edit its content.

 However, `write.post` and `read.pre` requires you to return the value to update content because `str` is immutable in Python.
-If no return value or returns a `None`, you won't change anything.
+If there is no return value or returns a `None`, you won't change anything.

 ```Python
 s = Storage()